 Original Fragrance Composition:

 So what does it smell like?
 It is classified as a floral fragrance for women.
 It begins with a fresh, fruity top of syringa, lemon, neroli, blackcurrant, and strawberry, followed by a classic floral heart of heliotrope, jasmine, rose, reseda and gardenia, resting on a floral, woody base with vanilla, oakmoss and ambergris.
-Amour Amour used the Amarante perfume base from Givaudan which gave it a beautiful accord of lily of the valley, rose, sandalwood, musk and jasmine.
+Amour Amour used the "Amarante" perfume base from Givaudan which gave it a beautiful accord of lily of the valley, rose, sandalwood, musk and jasmine.

 • Top notes: aldehydes, syringa, bergamot, lemon, cassie, neroli, black currant, orange blossom water, strawberry